The Lucky Penny Program

 The Lucky Penny Program allows us to bridge that gap.

-This program enables The Little Press to offer its professional expertise, editorial guidance, production oversight, and distribution infrastructure to exceptional manuscripts that may not fit within our traditional financial capacity—while still maintaining the quality, standards, and integrity of a traditional publishing experience.
+This program enables The Little Press to offer its professional expertise, editorial guidance, production oversight, and distribution infrastructure to exceptional manuscripts that may not fit within our financial capacity—while still maintaining the quality, standards, and integrity of a traditional publishing experience.

 Through the Lucky Penny Program, we can: